mah-asd/iNeRF/README.md

 # iNeRF
 My implementation for iNeRF

-Using this repositiry for impelementing NeRF: https://github.com/yashbhalgat/HashNeRF-pytorch
+Using this repositiry for implementation NeRF: https://github.com/yashbhalgat/HashNeRF-pytorch